evant/yield-layout/README.md

 </me.tatarka.yieldlayout.YieldLayout>
 ```

-If you want to use this in a list adapter, you can't use the `YieldLayout` directly because ListView will error when it tries to add itself.
+If you want to use this in a list adapter, you can't use the `YieldLayout` directly because ListView will error when `YieldLayout` tries to add itself.
 Instead, call `inflate(parent)` on the `YieldLayout` to return the final view to return from the adapter.

 ```java
 @Override